rohan-av/rohan-av/README.md

 ### Hi there 👋

+This is where I put my personal projects, hackathon projects, and academic projects.
+I've coded in Python, Go, Java, JavaScript, C/C++, and Python.
+I'm interested in building effective and scalable software, and expanding my technical know-how.

 <!--
 **rohan-av/rohan-av** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.